agile-ts/documentation/docs/Interfaces.md

 MY_COLLECTION.collect({id: 1, name: "jeff"}, {select: true});
 MY_COLLECTION.getSelector(1); // Returns Selector at '1'
 ```
-These created Selectors can be identified with the same key that was used as `primaryKey` in the collected data object.
+These created Selectors can be identified with the same key used as `primaryKey` in the collected data object.

 | Type                     | Default   | Required |
 |--------------------------|-----------|----------|